kateBea/Mikoto/README.md

 ## Building Mikoto Engine

-Follow the steps below to build Mikoto Engine.
+Follow the steps below to build the Mikoto Engine.
-Currently, the building process has been tested on Linux and Windows.
-Windows users only need to have the Vulkan SDK installed and Visual Studio.
+The build process is currently verified on both Linux and Windows.
+On Windows, the only requirements are the Vulkan SDK and Visual Studio.

 ### Steps: